chialinkhern/SuperprimeOnlineExperiment/README.md

 # SuperprimeOnlineExperiment
-Runs a semantic priming experiment with jsPsych.
+A priming experiment written in Javascript by Trisha Patel